Can Your Boss Legally Cut Hours Without Notice?

 Employers Can’t Make Day-to-Day or Week-to-Week Cuts to an Exempt Employee’s Predetermined Salary

-Employees are exempt if FLSA minimum wage or overtime requirements don’t apply to them.
+Employees are exempt if the FLSA minimum wage or overtime requirements don’t apply to them.
 Employees in executive, administrative, or professional roles are exempt from both minimum wage and overtime standards if they meet the following requirements:

-- They are paid on a salary basis;
+- Paid on a salary basis

-- They are paid at least $884 per workweek (as of July 1, 2024);
+- Paid at least $684 per workweek (as of July 1, 2025)

-The salary requirement means employees are paid a fixed pay rate regardless of the number of hours worked.
-So, even if the salaried employee’s hours are cut, they have to get paid the same amount.
 However, the U.S. Department of Labor (DOL) has said that employers can reduce exempt employees’ salaries if the reduction is permanent, reflecting the business’s long-term needs.
-The pay cut must not exceed the exempt employee salary requirement of $884/week.
+The pay cut must not exceed the exempt employee salary requirement of $684/week.
 If it does, the exempt employee becomes non-exempt and is subject to minimum wage and overtime requirements.

 Employers Must Provide Advance Notice of Plant Closings and Layoffs